mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

 Retry transactions that end in checksum mismatch.
-This parameter was added in MaxScale 6.2.1 is disabled by default.

 When enabled, any replayed transactions that end with a checksum mismatch are retried until they either succeeds or one of the transaction replay limits is